symfony/symfony-docs/book/templating.rst

 ~~~~~~~~~~~~~~~~~

 Templates also commonly refer to images, Javascript, stylesheets and other
 assets.
-Of course you could hard-coded these the path to these assets
+Of course you could hard-code the path to these assets (e.g. ``/images/logo.png``),
-(e.g. ``/images/logo.png``), but Symfony2 provides a more dynamic option
-via the ``assets`` Twig function:
+but Symfony2 provides a more dynamic option via the ``assets`` Twig function:

 .. configuration-block::